Scale-Dependent Gravitational Couplings in Parameterised Post-Newtonian Cosmology: Evolution using Parameterised Equations

 \subsection{Density Contrasts}

 Calculating the density contrast at $\tau_0$ using the parameterised equations, and the method described above, leads to results that are in good agreement with the results we obtain directly from our example theories across a range of spatial scales.
 There are, however, errors introduced due to the inadequacy of the simple interpolating function (\ref{eqn_timinterp0}) to model all of the detail around the horizon scale (as was found in section \ref{sec:acc}).
-These errors are displayed in the plots in Figures \ref{fig_deltaratio}, where we show the ratio of the density contrast computed by evolving the parameterised equations with the simple interpolation to the value obtained from our example theories directly.
+The accuracy of using the simple interpolation is displayed in the plots in Figures \ref{fig_deltaratio}, where we show the ratio of the density contrast computed by evolving the parameterised equations with the simple interpolation to the value obtained from our example theories directly.
 The inaccuracy of the interpolation can be seen to create an error of order $\sim 1\%$ around the horizon scale.
 Decreasing $\omega$ (and therefore increasing the deviation from GR) increases this error, whereas it appears to be mostly insensitive to the value of $\Omega_\Lambda$.
 These errors are smaller than those in $\mu$ and $\xi$, as displayed in Figure \ref{fig_kfail3d_ham}.